Weaverland Conference Electronic Technology Guidelines

-Digital Books- An electronic version of a book (E-book) that contains text and/or pictures which can be read online or downloaded onto any device.
-This would also include E-Readers such as Kindle.
-This category also includes audio books, which can be downloaded or listened to online.
+Digital Books and Audio Books - A digital book is an electronic version of a book (E-book) that contains text and/or pictures which can be read online or downloaded.
+An example would be E-Readers such as Kindle.
+Audio books have audio only and can be downloaded or listened to online.
 Acceptable content would be the same as with any printed material.
 Caution must be used as there is much ungodly material available.
 If children and young teens have access to digital books, parental supervision is required.

 File Sharing- Online storage and posting of files, pictures, and other data.
 Useful for backup, sharing, editing, or retrieving files or folders from any web browser.
 There is a potential danger of users storing and sharing inappropriate photos, music, or other files.
 Any entertainment type of file sharing is not acceptable.
 The only file sharing that is permitted is where two parties agree to share files in a non-public way.
 Ideally these are sites that would be password protected.
 This would be similar to sending an email but the file would be stored on a web server instead of a mail server.

 Forums & Blog Type Sites- Sites used specifically to share facts and opinions in the form of articles or user’s comments.
 A type of forum can be found at the end of many news articles.
 This is a place where readers can post comments or questions about the news article.
 Also, there are entire websites dedicated to forum or blog type use.
 Forums and blogs can contain inappropriate content and foolish talking.
 Only uses directly related to completing the task at hand are acceptable.
 Visiting these sites to catch up on gossip or to spread knowledge for recognition is not acceptable.
 Creating or viewing personal blogs is not acceptable – Also see section on Blogs and Online Forums.